 Today the Iolani Palace is open to the public.
 Both professional guided tours and self-guided audio tours are available to the palace Tuesdays through Saturdays.
 About half of the original furnishings have been restored to the Iolani Palace to give it the authentic look of its royal heyday.
-Besides the Ioloni Palace in Honolulu, the other royal palace is Huliheʻe Palace in Kailua-Kona on the Big Island.

 The Iolani Palace is also available as a venue for private events like weddings and special occasions.